peranders/tf-oke-vcn/README.md

 ### Customize the configuration

-Override any default values

-Open the terraform.tfvars file and set the mandatory input variables.
-You can also set the optional values by commenting out the variable and provide your own values.
+The configuration is separated in two files.
+One for Mandatory Input variables and another one for optional variables further details described below.

 #### Mandatory Input Variables:

-##### OCI Provider Configuration
+The first section in the terraform.tfvars file contains the mandatory variables you need to connecto to you oci instance.
+Uncomment the lines and replace the values with your specific settings.
+Check the documentation for [Required Keys and OCID][oci_keys_and_ocid] for how to obtain the necessary values.

 name                                | default                 | description
 ------------------------------------|-------------------------|-----------------